 - Pay attention to the expiry dates on food.
-Most baby foods will have expiration dates in the far future, but you should keep an eye on it.
-This is especially true for organic foods, which don’t contain preservatives!
+Most baby foods, even the organic ones, have preservatives and are pasteurized to make them shelf stable.
+But you should still be careful.
+This is especially true for some of the choices on our list that don’t have preservatives at lal.
 If it looks funky or the packaging seems damaged, throw it out.

 - Never feed baby any home-canned foods.
 These foods sometimes contain bacteria that is no problem for grown adults, but not so much for the immature immune systems of infants.

 - If you make your own food and freeze it, make sure to label it properly.
 In general, fruit or veggie-based foods should be used within 3 months of freezing.

 - If you’re traveling with a baby food pouch that’s opened, always keep it in a refrigerated container.

 It’s definitely worth making sure you feed your baby organic foods, whether or not you buy them premade or make them yourself!

 Personally, I like the idea of doing both.
 Make your own natural, healthy baby food while you have the time, but have premade baby food packets or jars for the times when you don’t have the energy or time to make food.